kaltura/DeveloperPortalDocs/documentation/Video-Analytics-and-Insights/media-analytics.md

 ## Top Content

-So you want to basic insights on how much engagement your entries have been drawing in the last month, like how many times the video has been loaded and then actually played, and when users are likely to drop-off.
+So you want basic insights on how much engagement your entries have been drawing in the last month, like how many times the video has been loaded and then actually played, and when users are likely to drop-off.
 In the example below, we set the `reportType` to Top Content (1), the date range to the entire month of October, and a page size of 20.
 The result contains a list of entries and their statistics.

 {% code_example analytics1 %}